 - Readers are intelligent and aware, skeptical and inquisitive of the posts they read and videos they watch, and are able to distinguish for themselves what is content of value and what is not.

-We hide and classify in a way that we think helps promote the usefulness of the site.
-If you have any suggestions on how we could make the site more useful (e.g. by hiding more or less things) we are open to hear your suggestions.
+We classify and hide content in a way that we feel helps promote the usefulness of the site.
+If you have any suggestions on how we could make the site more useful, we are open to hear your suggestions.

-The editorial collective is reponsible for updating and maintaining the various "center-column" feature pages and the "right-column" newswires.
-While the center columns are compiled and edited by the editorial collective, the right-hand, open-publishing newswire is designated as an open space for publication of news, media, and commentary by SF Bay Area IMC reporters, participants, and readers.
+The editorial collective is responsible for creating and updating feature articles, as well as moderating the open-publishing newswire.
+While the features are compiled and updated by the editorial collective, the open-publishing newswire is designated as an space for publication of news, media, and commentary by Indybay contributors like you!

 The newswire is divided into three separate sections:

-- Local News: This section contains posts that are substantially local in nature, and that the editorial collective reasonably believes to be accurate and newsworthy stories fitted for syndication.
+- Local Newswire: This section contains posts that are substantially local in nature, and that the editorial collective reasonably believes to be accurate and newsworthy stories fitted for syndication.

-- Global News: This section contains posts that are not locally focused, and that the editorial collective reasonably believes to be accurate and newsworthy stories fitted for syndication.
+- Global Newswire: This section contains posts that are not necessarily locally focused, and that the editorial collective reasonably believes to be accurate and newsworthy stories fitted for syndication.

-The process for the classification of a posting is quite simple: Any participant in the editorial collective may do so based upon her/his understanding of the SF Bay Area IMC Principles of Unity, this policy, and her/his personal judgement.
-Editors will not promote (syndicate) articles which could undermine the newswire service, e.g., articles containing (not reporting) hate speech, etc. A classification of a post is contestable and subject to review by members of the editorial collective.
-Challenges must be based on our Principles of Unity.
+The process for the classification of a posting is, roughly: A member of the editorial collective will classify an article based upon their understanding of the Indybay Principles of Unity, this editorial policy, and their personal judgement.
+Editors will not promote (syndicate) articles which could undermine the newswire service, e.g., articles containing (not reporting) hate speech, etc. The classification of a post is contestable and subject to review by members of the editorial collective.

-SF Bay Area IMC is founded on the principle of open publishing.
+Indybay is founded on the principle of open-publishing.
 Reality dictates that the editorial collective will at times decide to hide posts and comments.
-This is not a decision that is taken lightly, however, and the editorial collective does its best refrain from hiding.
+This is not a decision that is taken lightly, and the editorial collective does its best refrain from hiding.
 Our vision for the function of the newswire, and the general framework in which all decisions to hide will be made, are as follows: